What is an FSA?

 - Your pay period election is available to you for reimbursement at the time it is deducted from each pay period.

-- Maximum IRS contribution limit is $5,000 per year ($2,500 for married filing separate) for 2020.
-The IRS has not published the limit for 2021.
+- The maximum IRS contribution limit is $5,000 per year ($2,500 for married filing separate) for 2022.
 In addition, there are restrictions if your spouse’s income is below $5,000 or your spouse is a full-time student.
 Plus if your spouse is a participant in the same or another cafeteria plan, the combined total of Dependent Care FSA elections cannot exceed $5,000.
 Please refer to www.irs.gov for further clarification.